progressiveautomations/Stewart-Platform/README.md

 Arduino not seen by computer?
 Check cables.

+Noisy actuator readings?
+Adjust the PWM feedback or the filtering capacitances on the Arduino PCB.

 ## Qt GUI build instructions
 For Leap Motion control with Python: Python 2.7 x64 on Windows/MacOS (NB: for MacOS use version downloaded from python.org), with numpy and pyserial installed.

-For GUI: Qt 5 (5.10.1 recommended), with serialport module in addition to the core libraries
+For GUI: Qt 5 (5.10.1 recommended), with serialport module in addition to the core libraries.

+## PCB design
+The PCBs were designed using [KiCAD v4.0.7](http://kicad-pcb.org/).

+Each board has its design files under the `electronics` folder, along with Gerber files (under `electronics/gerber`) for the case of reproduction.
+The individual netlists can be found in the `.sch` files.